HousedHorse/3004-final/notes.md

     - what is true about the system when we exit
 - quality requirements and traceability of quality requirements
     - NFRs and their numbers -> relevant to the use case

+### Initial analysis object glossary

+- look for common key words
+- these become initial objects
+- collect them in a glossary